mbKirby/mbKirby.github.io/README.md

 ## Algorithms and Data Structure Artifact
 ### Overview
-The Algorithms and Data Structure section highlights my expertise in algorithmic problem-solving and data manipulation, showcased through the integration of a quicksort algorithm into the Inventory Manager App.
-This enhancement underlines my proficiency in applying algorithmic principles and optimizing data structures for efficient inventory management.
-[View the complete source code on GitHub](https://github.com/mbKirby/MatthewKirbyInventory/tree/master)
+In enhancing the Inventory Manager App, I focused on optimizing its performance and functionality through algorithmic problem-solving.
+The integration of the QuickSort algorithm enabled efficient and flexible sorting options, showcasing my proficiency in algorithm design and data structure manipulation.
+My experience with integrating this algorithm, especially considering diverse datasets and optimizing for the worst-case scenario, was a valuable learning opportunity that reinforced my understanding of practical algorithm application.

 ### Source Code
 Here, I showcase my expertise in algorithmic thinking and data structure manipulation through the integration of the QuickSort algorithm in the Inventory Manager App.
 The following snippets demonstrate my skill in efficiently sorting and managing data.
+[View the complete source code on GitHub](https://github.com/mbKirby/MatthewKirbyInventory/tree/master)
 This snippet illustrates my ability to implement and optimize a crucial part of the QuickSort algorithm: the partitioning process.
 It highlights my understanding of algorithms and efficient data manipulation, a key skill in software development.
 ```
 private int partition(List<Item> items, int low, int high, SortCriteria criteria, SortOrder order) {